awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

 The following Java code represents the **WorkItemRepository** class.
 Notice that you are required to specify three values (database, database user, and clusterId value) to use the RedshiftDataClient object (as discussed in the Creating the resources section).
 Without all of these values, your code won't work.
 To use the RedshiftDataClient, you must create an ExecuteStatementRequest object and specify these values.

-In addition, notice the use of [Class SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/model/SqlParameter.html) when using SQL statemenets.
+In addition, notice the use of [Class SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/model/SqlParameter.html) when using SQL statements.
 For example, in the **getData** method, you build a list of **SqlParameter** objects used to get records from the database.

 ```java
 package com.aws.rest;